Finnish language

-Finnish (endonym: suomi [ˈsuo̯mi] or suomen kieli [ˈsuo̯meŋ ˈkie̯li]) is a Uralic language of the Finnic branch, spoken by the majority of the population in Finland and by ethnic Finns outside of Finland.
-Finnish is one of the two official languages of Finland (the other being Swedish).
+Finnish (endonym: suomi [ˈsuo̯mi] or suomen kieli [ˈsuo̯meŋ ˈkie̯li]) is a Finnic language of the Uralic language family, spoken by the majority of the population in Finland and by ethnic Finns outside of Finland.
+Finnish is one of the two official languages of Finland, alongside Swedish.
 In Sweden, both Finnish and Meänkieli (which has significant mutual intelligibility with Finnish) are official minority languages.
-The Kven language, which like Meänkieli is mutually intelligible with Finnish, is spoken in the Norwegian county Troms og Finnmark by a minority group of Finnish descent.
+Kven, which like Meänkieli is mutually intelligible with Finnish, is spoken in the Norwegian counties of Troms and Finnmark by a minority of Finnish descent.

 Finnish is typologically agglutinative and uses almost exclusively suffixal affixation.
 Nouns, adjectives, pronouns, numerals and verbs are inflected depending on their role in the sentence.
 Sentences are normally formed with subject–verb–object word order, although the extensive use of inflection allows them to be ordered differently.
 Word order variations are often reserved for differences in information structure.
-Finnish orthography uses a Latin-script alphabet derived from the Swedish alphabet, and is phonetic to a great extent.
+Finnish orthography uses a Latin-script alphabet derived from the Swedish alphabet, and is phonemic to a great extent.
 Vowel length and consonant length are distinguished, and there are a range of diphthongs, although vowel harmony limits which diphthongs are possible.

 Classification

-Finnish is a member of the Finnic group of the Uralic family of languages.
-The Finnic group also includes Estonian and a few minority languages spoken around the Baltic Sea and in Russia's Republic of Karelia.
+Finnish belongs to the Finnic branch of the Uralic language family; as such, it is one of the few European languages that is not Indo-European.
+The Finnic branch also includes Estonian and a few minority languages spoken around the Baltic Sea and in Russia's Republic of Karelia.
+The closest relative of Finnish is either Ingrian, or depending on the definition, Karelian.
+Finnic languages form a dialect continuum, where for instance Finnish and Estonian are not separated by any single isogloss that would separate dialects considered "Finnish" from those considered "Estonian", despite the two standard languages being not mutually intelligible.

-Finnish demonstrates an affiliation with other Uralic languages (such as Hungarian) in several respects including:
+Finnish demonstrates an affiliation with other Uralic languages (such as Hungarian and Sami languages) in several respects including: